 The northern end of Coonawarra, albeit slightly warmer, still produces Shiraz with plenty of cool climate spice alongside the rich red fruit characters we look for in Shiraz.

 This wine is a classic example of cool-climate Shiraz, highlighting the elegant fruit notes alongside gentle supportive, fine-grained tannins and a smooth lingering finish.

 Terra Rossa Cabernet Sauvignon

-Maturation took place in majority third-fill (80%) French oak Barriques and Hogsheads for fourteen months, before final blending and bottling.
+Maturation took place in majority third-fill (80%) French oak Barriques and Hogsheads for fifteen months, before final blending and bottling.
 The result is another classic Cabernet from the rich red soils of Coonawarra.

 The Coonawarra Series represents a logical extension to the long established Terra Rossa and First Growth labels.
 The Shiraz is made from fruit grown at the northern end of Coonawarra’s famous cigar strip of Terra Rossa soil.
 Whilst the Cabernet Sauvignon is sourced predominantly from the Williams vineyard in Southern Coonawarra, only a short five minute tractor ride from the Parker Estate Abbey vineyard.
 The Coonawarra Series wines have a generous and approachable flavour profile in their youth, yet like all Parker wines, retain the ability to age with careful cellaring.

 This is the seventh vintage of our Coonawarra Series Shiraz, and unlike its Cabernet Sauvignon sibling, this wine is sourced from fruit grown on the red soils in the earlier-ripening northern part of Coonawarra.
 Following harvest, in March 2018, the grapes were fermented in closed static fermenters, with fruit remaining on skins for 8 - 10 days to increase flavour, tannin and colour extraction.